 Because each piece is handmade, there may be slight imperfections.
 But to me, that’s what makes it special and gives it the mark of the maker.
-Unless the quilt you purchase is one-of-a-kind, the production time for a quilt is 4 - 6 weeks and 2 - 3 weeks for pillows and canvas goods.
-If you absolutely need it sooner, please contact me at email@example.com.
+Unless the quilt you purchase is one-of-a-kind, the production time for a quilt is 4 - 6 weeks.
+If you need it sooner, please contact me at email@example.com.

-Hand-quilted quilts and pillow covers are more delicate and while they can be machine washed and dried, washing by hand and hanging or laying flat to dry is recommended to extend their life.
+Hand-quilted quilts are more delicate and while they can be machine washed and dried, I recommend dry cleaning to extend the life of your quilt.

-I stand behind the quality of my work and with proper care, your quilts, pillows and canvas should last for many years to come.
-However, fabric is by no means indestructible.
+I stand behind the quality of my work and with proper care, your quilt should last for many years to come.
+However, quilts are made to be used and fabric is by no means indestructible.
 Should you require a repair, please contact me with a description of what happened and I'd be happy to get you fixed up.
 If the repair is a result of undue wear and tear, a small repair fee will apply.